cipriane/OneLogOn/docs/JavaScript-libraries-explained.md

 into one (or multiple) bundles.
 (Our bundle is in `backend/server/static/main.js`)

 Webpack is also used to make optimizations and other changes to the code.
-We have Webpack setup to use Babel, so our bundle is in an older style of JS.
+We have Webpack setup to use Babel, so our code is translated into older style of JS.
 These optimizations are customized in the `webpack.config.js` file.

 #### Yarn